 Without a doubt, the biggest annual event that takes place each year in Butts County is Annual Holiness Camp Meeting, which is held each summer for ten days at the Indian Springs Holiness Campground, just north of Indian Springs State Park.
-Founded in 1890, this year marks the 128th Annual Camp Meeting, making it by far the longest running recurring event held in the community.
+Founded in 1890, this year marked the 128th Annual Camp Meeting, making it by far the longest running recurring event held in the community.
 The campground itself is considered the flagship campground for the holiness movement in the South and today it is the largest camp in Georgia.

 According to their historical profile, “On December 26, 1890, four Methodist ministers knelt in a densely wooded area near Jackson, Georgia.
 Their hearts were deeply burdened with the commitment to establish a camp meeting to communicate the message of Scriptural holiness to local church pastors.
 The result was Indian Springs Holiness Camp Meeting, one of the premier holiness encampments in the United States today.
 The four founders of Indian Springs Holiness Camp Meeting were: W.A.
 Dodge, H.A.
 Hodges, J.H.
 Curry and George W. Mathews”.